open-contracting-extensions/public-private-partnerships/docs/framework.md

 </div>

- Information on the procurement method used should be provided using the following fields in the ```tender``` section of an OCDS release:
+ Information on the procurement method used should be provided in the ```tender``` section of an OCDS release:

-**Schema**

-Information can be provided using the following OCDS fields.
+**Schema**: Information can be provided using the following OCDS fields.

 ```eval_rst
 .. jsonschema:: ../schema/ppp-release-schema.json